intermine/im-docs/docs/get-started/tutorial/index.rst

 .. warning::

-  Running `build-db` will destroy any existing data loaded in the malariamine database and re-create all the tables.
+  Running `buildDB` will destroy any existing data loaded in the biotestmine database and re-create all the tables.

 The model XML file is stored in the database once created, this and some other configuration files are held in the `intermine_metadata` table which has `key` and `value` columns: